Skip to content

 • Providers/models discovery (best-effort): GET /api/gateway/discovery/providers, GET /api/gateway/discovery/providers/{provider}/models

-• Dynamic capability catalogs: GET /api/gateway/voice/voices, GET /api/gateway/audio/speech/models, GET /api/gateway/vision/provider_models
+• Dynamic capability catalogs: GET /api/gateway/voice/voices, GET /api/gateway/audio/speech/models, GET /api/gateway/audio/transcriptions/models, GET /api/gateway/audio/music/providers, GET /api/gateway/audio/music/models, GET /api/gateway/vision/provider_models

 Provider discovery also reports the resolved default provider/model when one is configured.
-The resolver follows request values, Gateway env, and AbstractCore global defaults; if no pair exists, the response includes default_error rather than a hardcoded local model.
+The resolver follows request values, flow pins, and the execution-host input.text capability route; if no pair exists, the response includes default_error rather than a hardcoded local model.

 It also includes a versioned thin-client contract: